 - Understands enough about the constantly-changing security landscape to know the right questions to ask security experts.

 - Implements recommended security solutions and policies.

-- Has superb communication skills, including translating complex issues, listening with empathy, persuading, coaching, and consulting.
+- Has superb communication skills, including translating complex issues, listening with empathy, persuading, and coaching.

 - Develops and nurtures relationships with internal stakeholders, fellow executives, vendors, and a professional network of peers.

-What if our IT team lacks these CIO skills?
+What if your association lacks these CIO-level skills?

 The role of an association’s IT department is more complex and demanding than ever before.
 Expectations are higher.
 Maintaining the status quo is no longer an option.

 Is your IT department prepared to take on these new responsibilities?
-If you’re not sure, engage an outside expert, like DelCor, to help you assess the readiness of your IT department for this CIO-level work.
+If you’re not sure, engage an outside expert, like DelCor, for CIO consulting services to help you assess the readiness of your IT department for this CIO-level work.

 Bringing your IT staff ‘up to code’ doesn’t have to mean replacing them, although you may decide it’s an opportune time for staffing adjustments.
-One solution is to supplement their skills with outside expertise, such as an interim CIO.
-An interim CIO helps your association identify IT needs and develop a technology strategy, budget, and staffing plan.
-DelCor provides interim CIO services to many associations.
+You could supplement your team’s skills with outside expertise, such as interim CIO services.
+An interim CIO will help your association identify IT needs and develop a technology strategy, budget, and staffing plan.